 - Blame should never be aimed at any individual/group publicly.

-Indonesian food is spicy and savory.
-Indonesia is rich with herbs and spices and that shows in Indonesian cuisine.
-Unless your palate is used to itmost Indonesian recipes may come out too strong to tourists tongues.
-Cuisine is very local varying from zone to zone according to the main crops grown in the area.
+Indonesian food is spicy and savoury.
+Indonesia is rich in herbs and spices and that shows in Indonesian cuisine.
+Unless your palate is used to most Indonesian recipes may come out too strong to tourists tongues.
+The cuisine is very local varying from zone to zone according to the main crops grown in the area.

 Other Indonesian interesting facts